Friday, September 12, 2025

 Being a SAHM was never in my vocabulary.
 I couldn’t even picture it.
 Indeed, life isn’t always what one likes (Roman Holiday).

-If I’m being real—I was never a great cook.
-Before marriage, I didn’t even step foot in the kitchen unless it was to make a cup of coffee.
-I only started cooking after I got married, and even then, it was mostly simple meals done occasionally.
 But once I became a full-time SAHM, a lot had to change.
 We had to manage our finances more carefully, which meant cooking at home became a necessity.

 I genuinely enjoyed my time as a SAHM.
 Being there for my children, handling their routines, teaching them, doing homework together and cooking meals for them—it was fulfilling in ways I never expected.
 It made me grateful.